techs-sus/azalea/README.md

 # nix shell github:techs-sus/azalea

 # -s is optional: you can specify a location for a specialized decoder to be generated
+# if using -s: this command is limiting, you should migrate to other commands such as generate-full-script.
 azalea encode -i input.rbxm -o output.bin -s specializedDecoder.luau -m

 # All examples below: